Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Theory

-Lastly, we note that solving the bounded length word problem can come at a cost of significant state expansion. \begin{corollary} Consider an alphabet of size $|\mcal{A}| = n$ and word length bounded by $T$.
-Then, the total state space dimension of the abelian deep SSM constructed in \cref{col:logdepth} exponentially grows in $T$ for fixed $n$ with asymptotic order $\mcal{O}(n^T/T)$. \end{corollary} Proof is provided in \cref{app:sub_proof_logdepth_state}.
-Again, this is a worst-case width upper bound following the construction of \cref{col:logdepth}.
-Depending on the structure of the word problem, the required width can be much smaller.
-For example, \cref{thm:Kstacks} yields an abelian deep SSM which can exactly simulate some word problems with fixed state size, not growing in $T$.
+Lastly, we note that solving the bounded length word problem can come at a cost of state expansion. \begin{corollary} Consider an alphabet of size $|\mcal{A}| = n$ and word length bounded by $T$.
+Then, the total state space dimension of the abelian deep SSM constructed in Prop.~\ref{prop:logdepth} exponentially grows in $T$ for fixed $n$ with asymptotic order $\mcal{O}(n^T/T)$. \end{corollary} Proof is provided in App.~\ref{app:sub_proof_logdepth_state}.
+Again, this is a worst-case width upper bound following Prop.~\ref{prop:logdepth}.
+Together, Prop.~\ref{prop:logdepth} and Cor.~\ref{col:logdepth_state} clarify how depth and width play roles in constant length simulation. \begin{remark}[Conjecture on restricted SSMs] Thm.~\ref{thm:sim_error} suggests that restricted SSMs do not substantially extend expressivity beyond abelian SSMs.
+Although restricted SSMs can be order-sensitive (Sec.~\ref{sec:main_affine_vector_field}), their structural constraints prevent them from simulating general SSMs.
+We conjecture that there exists a $\mbf{S}_\fr{g}$ of derived length $k+1$ that cannot be simulated by any restricted $k$-layer SSM. \end{remark}

-Taken together, \cref{col:logdepth} and \cref{col:logdepth_state} clarify how depth and width (i.e. state space dimension) plays a role in constant length simulation.
-Logarithmic depth growth suffices to lift the algebraic obstruction at sequence length $T$, while exact simulation still requires a substantial state space expansion.
-Importantly, depth and width are orthogonal here.
-The construction in \cref{col:logdepth} can also be realized with a single-layer nilpotent SSM.
-However, its required state space dimension is still characterized as in \cref{col:logdepth_state}.

-\begin{remark}[Conjecture on restricted SSMs] As shown in \cref{thm:sim_error}, restricted SSMs do not substantially extend expressivity beyond abelian SSMs.
-Although restricted SSMs can be order-sensitive (\cref{sec:main_affine_vector_field}), their strong structural constraints prevent them from simulating general SSMs with a single layer.
-Motivated by this observation, we conjecture that the advantage of restricted layers over abelian layers is limited.
-In particular, we conjecture the existence of solvable $\mbf{S}_\fr{g}$ whose derived length is $k+1$, but cannot be simulated by any restricted $k$-layer SSM. \end{remark}